 - A “threat to survival” message is conveyed by nerves to the hypothalamus in the brain, which chemically communicates with the pineal gland and the pituitary glands, the “master control center.”

 - The pituitary gland begins mobilizing the release of adrenocorticotropic hormone (ACTH) and activating hormone release from the adrenal medulla.

 - The adrenal medulla pumps epinephrine, norepinephrine, and other catecholamines into the blood stream.
-This causes the following to occur:
+This causes:

-- Heart rate and blood pressure rise, increasing blood circulation throughout the body.
+- Heart rate and blood pressure to rise, increasing blood circulation throughout the body

-- Airways in the lungs dilate, facilitating oxygenation of blood.
+- Airways in the lungs to dilate, facilitating oxygenation of blood

-- Plasma levels of glucose, triglycerides, and free fatty acids elevate, giving the body more fuel.
+- Plasma levels of glucose, triglycerides, and free fatty acids to elevate, giving the body more fuel

-- Blood flow shifts from intestinal smooth muscles to skeletal muscles, enabling fight or flight.
+- Blood flow to shift from intestinal smooth muscles to skeletal muscles, enabling fight or flight

 - Body systems stabilize.

 - Hormone levels return to normal.

 - Individual adapts to stress and recovers; however, when the threat continues without relief …